Renovare10/Kingslayer-Holdout/AI_CONTEXT.md

 Bullets: 14x3 black rectangles, spawn at player’s center, rotate and move toward mouse click position (speed 3500, using Angle component), despawn after 1s (using Lifespan component), destroy zombies on collision via PhysicsManager.js.
 Static Red Box: At (600, 600), 50x50, non-ECS physics object, collides with player.
 Camera: Follows player, full-screen, background #E7C8A2, zoom 0.4.
-UI: Managed by UIManager, handles "Health: X" text in the top-left corner (dynamically positioned for viewport resizing) and a placeholder for "Game Over" text (center, initially hidden, activates on gameOver event).
+UI: Managed by UIManager, handles "Health: X" text in the top-left corner (dynamically positioned using a custom positionFn) and "Game Over" text (vertically centered, flush right, initially hidden, activates on gameOver event using a custom positionFn).
 Systems: All accept scene, use ecs.queryManager for efficient queries.
 ZombieSystem.js refactored for readability with single-responsibility functions.
 Collisions: Managed by PhysicsManager.js using Phaser physics groups (bulletGroup, zombieGroup) for efficient collision detection (player-red box, player-zombie, zombie-zombie, bullet-zombie).
-Events: Managed by EventManager.js, handling complex events like healthChanged (emitted by HealthSystem.js, listened by UIManager.js) and supporting future events like gameOver.
+Events: Managed by EventManager.js, handling complex events like healthChanged (emitted by HealthSystem.js, listened by UIManager.js) and gameOver (emitted by HealthSystem.js, activates "Game Over" text in UIManager.js).

 Methodology